Welcome to the Preserve Piranhas Swim Team!

 - Most of all, swimmers are expected to come to practice with a smile, ready to have FUN!

 E-mail and Team Website.
-Our team typically consists of more than 100 swimmers and approximately 65 families.
-Aside from this handbook, virtually all communication with parents will take place via our website or email.
+Our team typically consists of more than 100 swimmers.
+Aside from this handbook, most communication with parents will take place via team website and email.
 The team website contains important information needed during the season.
-You are responsible for viewing the website, taking note of any upcoming events and communicating with your coaches if you will not be at practice and/or meets.
-Check the swim team website and your e-mail for any new postings and information.
+You are responsible for monitoring the website, taking note of upcoming events and communicating with your coaches for planned absences.
+Please check the swim team website and your e-mail frequently for new or updated information.
 For information on the Rocky Mountain Swim League, please visit their website.

 Each season we have team suits, spirit wear and equipment available for purchase through a local vendor .
 Information regarding the order of team suits will be posted on the team website prior to each season.